Evaluating Competitiveness in UEFA's New Champions League Format: Introduction

 A sports competition typically consists of a series of matches whose outcomes determine the allocation of specific prizes among competitors.
-In the new format of the league stage of the UEFA Champions League, these prizes are direct qualification for the round of 16 (awarded to the top eight teams) and qualification for the knockout phase (granted to teams ranked 9th to 24th), from which additional spots in the round of 16 are subsequently earned.
+The goal of the first stage of the UEFA Champions League is to determine the set of 16 teams that qualify for the knockout stage.
+In the previous format, teams could qualify for the knockout stage by finishing as one of the top two teams in their respective group.
+In the new format, teams can qualify in two ways for the knockout stage: either by direct qualification (awarded to the top eight teams) or by qualification throughout a knockout phase (granted to teams ranked 9th to 24th), from which additional spots in the knockout stage are subsequently earned.
 The latter prize is evidently less desirable.
 We define a match as competitive if a priori both teams have an incentive to exert full effort so as to increase their chances of securing the best possible prize.
-We identify three distinct types of non-competitive matches: (a) asymmetric matches, in which exactly one of the two teams is indifferent with respect to the match outcome (e.g., because it has already secured its prize); (b) stakeless matches, where the outcome has no impact on the prize allocation for either team; and (c) collusive matches, in which both teams still have something at stake, but where they can agree on a specific outcome that secures the desired prize for both (i.e. without competing).
-It should be emphasized that the competitiveness of a match does not depend a posteriori on its result or the margin by which it was decided (e.g.\ the 2024/25 Champions League final between PSG and Inter was definitely a competitive game, even though PSG obtained an overwhelming 5-0 victory).
+We identify three distinct types of non-competitive matches: (a) asymmetric matches, in which exactly one of the two teams is indifferent with respect to the match outcome (e.g., because it has already secured its prize); (b) stakeless matches, where the outcome has no impact on the prize allocation for either team; and (c) collusive matches, in which both teams still have something at stake, but where they can agree on a specific outcome that secures the desired prize for both.
+Thus, we classify the state of a match into one of these four categories: competitive, asymmetric, stakeless, or collusive (see Section~\ref{sec:prize_status} for examples).
+We emphasize that the competitiveness of a match is determined a priori, and hence does not depend on its outcome or the margin by which it was decided (e.g.\ the 2024/25 Champions League final between PSG and Inter was definitely a competitive game, even though PSG obtained an overwhelming 5-0 victory).